Tyler Alexander: Major leagues

-2022

-Alexander made the Tigers opening day roster out of 2022 spring training.
+Alexander made the Tigers' Opening Day roster out of 2022 spring training.
 He suffered a left elbow sprain and was placed on Detroit's 15-day IL on May 2, retroactive to April 30.
 He was recalled to the Tigers on June 14.
 On September 19, Alexander took a no-hitter into the seventh inning against the Baltimore Orioles before surrendering a leadoff single to Ryan Mountcastle.
 Alexander ended up throwing seven shutout innings as he and the Tigers won 11–0.
 On November 18, Alexander signed a one-year, $1.875 million contract with the Tigers, avoiding arbitration.

+Alexander began the 2023 season mainly pitching out of Detroit's bullpen.
+He made 25 appearances, recording a 4.50 ERA with 44 strikeouts in 44.0 innings of work before he was placed on the 60-day injured list with a lat strain on July 4, 2023.
+Following the season on November 6, Alexander was designated for assignment by the Tigers.

+Tampa Bay Rays

+On November 10, 2023, Alexander was claimed off waivers by the Tampa Bay Rays.
+On May 17, 2024, he threw 7 1/3 perfect innings vs. the Toronto Blue Jays before giving up a single, a home run, and another single and being pulled.
+This was the 2nd longest perfect game bid in Rays history, behind the duo of Ryne Stanek and Ryan Yarbrough in 2019 and Drew Rasmussen in 2022, both 8 innings against the Baltimore Orioles.
+In 23 games (9 starts) for Tampa Bay, he compiled a 6–5 record and 5.10 ERA with 90 strikeouts across 107 2/3 innings pitched.
+On November 22, the Rays non–tendered Alexander, making him a free agent.

+Milwaukee Brewers

+On February 12, 2025, Alexander signed a one-year contract with the Milwaukee Brewers.
+In 21 appearances (four starts) for Milwaukee, he struggled to a 3-5 record and 6.19 ERA with 30 strikeouts across 36 1/3 innings pitched.
+On June 1, Alexander was designated for assignment by the Brewers.
+He elected free agency in lieu of an outright assignment to the Triple-A Nashville Sounds on June 6.

+Chicago White Sox

+On June 8, 2025, Alexander signed a minimum-salary, major league contract with the Chicago White Sox.

 Pitch selection

 Alexander throws a combination of four-seam and two-seam fastballs.
 The four-seam fastball averages 91 MPH (topping out at 94 MPH).
 He initially threw his two-seam fastball as a sinker at 90 to 91 MPH, but opponents were hitting it for an average over .360.
 In 2021, Alexander began throwing his two-seamer as a cutter at an average of 87 MPH (topping out at 90 MPH).
 This pitch has been much more effective, with opponents hitting it at only a .222 clip that season.
 Alexander's main offspeed pitches are a changeup at about 84 MPH and a slider averaging 85 MPH.